Masculinizing Chin Augmentation & Reshaping - Facial Gender Confirmation Surgery

 How does Chin Augmentation work within the context of Facial Masculinization?

-Masculinizing Chin Augmentation surgery involves altering the size, projection, and profile of the chin to add width and length as needed – to create a squarer, more masculine-looking profile.
-The procedure is typically performed within the set of procedures that make up facial masculinization surgery (FMS) and is often combined with other lower-face procedures such as chin contouring, jaw reshaping, and possibly even jaw augmentation.
+Masculinizing chin augmentation for gender confirmation involves altering the size, projection, and profile of the chin to add width and length as needed – to create a squarer, more masculine-looking profile.
+The procedure is typically performed within the set of procedures that make up facial gender confirmation surgery and is often combined with other lower-face procedures such as chin contouring, jaw reshaping, and possibly even jaw augmentation.
 During the procedure, any pre-existing congenital asymmetries may also be eliminated to increase the overall symmetry of the face resulting in an aesthetically pleasing masculine appearance to the chin.

 First, Dr. Deschamps-Braly accesses the structure of your chin through an internal incision.
 From there, a sliding osteotomy is performed and precise, geometric wedges of the patient’s own bone are positioned–both vertically and horizontally–to reshape the width and projection of the chin’s profile.
 Biologically-compatible titanium screws are used to secure the bones in their new positions and sutures that will dissolve are placed inside the lower lip.
 Because incisions are made inside the mouth, no external or visible scarring occurs post-surgery.
 Dr. Deschamps-Braly may also use pre-surgery 3D imaging to ensure there is no interference with the roots of your lower teeth or “mental nerve”.